wmauz677/East-Meets-Weast/docs/about.markdown

 permalink: /about/
 ---

+Hello, my name is Weston Mauz, though most of my friends call me Weast (pronounced 'east' with a 'w').
+I am a mechanical engineer / software developer from Golden, Colorado, U.S.A.

-My name is Weston Mauz and I am from Golden, Colorado, in the United States of America.
-On May 5, 2021, I embarked on an 18-month engineering assignment in Tainan, Taiwan with Taiwan Semiconductor Manufacturing Company (TSMC).
+On May 5, 2021, I embarked on an 18-month engineering assignment in Taiwan with Taiwan Semiconductor Manufacturing Company (TSMC).
+I will be stationed in the city of Tainan, where I will be trained to learn the most modern process of semiconductor manufacturing.

 This blog will be a representation of what I see, experience, and learn while in the East.
 I will not glamorize the experience, nor display this time as fantasy.
 I intend to keep these depictions raw and unfiltered.